bundle-update - Update your gems to the latest available versions

 Version 1.14 introduced 4 patch-level options that will influence how gem

-Providing one of the patch level options (e.g. --patch
+Providing one of the patch level options (e.g. --patch) changes the

 sort order of the satisfying versions, causing Bundler to consider the